 The most prominent Englishman among the French Prophets, John Lacy, was born in Saffron Walden in Essex in 1664.
 He was a prosperous Justice of the Peace, a married man and one of the leading members of the Presbyterian congregation of Westminster Chapel.
-He was also a close friend of Sir Richard Bulkeley, and an active member of the Societies for the Reformation of Manners; in 1704 he had written a pamphlet in defence of occasional conformity, lamenting the loss of the spirit of unity in "this Relapsed and Apostate World" (quoted Schwartz, The French Prophets, p.64).
+He was also a close friend of Sir Richard Bulkeley, and an active member of the Society for the Reformation of Manners; in 1704 he had written a pamphlet in defence of occasional conformity, lamenting the loss of the spirit of unity in "this Relapsed and Apostate World" (quoted Schwartz, The French Prophets, p.64).
 After hearing the three prophets and talking to refugees from the Cévennes, Lacy became convinced that their utterances represented "the Truth of Divine Inspiration".
 In 1707 he published an English translation of Misson's history under the title A Cry from the Desert.
 In his Preface he observes that the contortions and agitations of the inspirés resembled those of the Old Testament prophets who also displayed "divers strange Gestures of Body".
 For Lacy the miracles in the Cévennes were only the prelude to a new outpouring of the Holy Spirit, which was to be centred on England and was "speedily expected."

 Shortly afterwards Lacy himself became the first English convert to receive the "gift" of prophecy.
 On the very day that he delivered his translation to the printer, 1st March 1707, he was seized with "bodily agitations", and some months later, in June, he made his first prophetic pronouncements.
 He subsequently became a leading figure in the movement.
 He put his legal expertise to the service of the group and organised rental of the meeting house in the Barbican.
 He also published a number of justifications, accounts of his own experience, and three volumes of utterances, entitled The Prophetic Warnings of John Lacy.